-Once you create figures, labels, and connectors in your diagram, you can use the mouse to move and arrange them.
+Once you create figures, labels, and connectors in your flow chart, you can use the mouse to move and arrange them.
 There are a couple methods available for moving objects.

 (3) To move a single object without selecting it first